 It was pleasing to hear Chris Grayling therefore say this was not going to happen and any breakup of Great Western Rail will only happen if it is the right thing to do.
 Any future franchise would have a more south-western franchise focus serving the entire region.
 If you want to have your say on the rail franchise, then you can follow this link: https://goo.gl/CpPE28.
 The Secretary of State also confirmed that Dawlish and the Teignmouth Cliffs are his number one priority for the South West, something I’m glad to hear put on the record.

 This week I met with the Executive Chair of the new National Centre for Rural Health and Care, Richard Parish.
 Having a National Centre will add more weight behind my campaign for better rural healthcare and give us the evidence needed to help change Government policy.
 I look forward to working with both Richard and the National Centre in the coming months.
 We both agree that what we need for rural areas is very different from what we need in urban areas and that needs to be recognised.

 After Teignmouth switched their Christmas lights on last week, this week it was the turn of Dawlish!
 After judging my Christmas card competition this week I now feel very Christmassy.
-The theme this year was diversity and we had some really good entries.
+The theme this year was family and we had some really good entries.
 Dawlish are thinking of their own Boxing Day dip subject of course to tides and weather!

 My next surgeries will be in Newton Abbot, on the 8th December at 14:00 and at 14:30 on the 22nd December.
 Please call 01626 368277 to arrange an appointment.